My Mine

 My Mine is an Italo disco group formed in Terni, Italy in 1983.

-Their debut album Stone was produced by Mauro Malavasi and recorded at Fonoprint Studios in Bologna, Italy.
+Biography

 My Mine's first single, "Hypnotic Tango", became an international hit across Europe.
 After the release of their first single, the band recorded their second single titled "Zorro".
 Wanting to pursue a more innovative sound for "Zorro", the band spent roughly a month working on it.
 However the trio made the mistake of leaving behind the sound that made "Hypnotic Tango" popular turning "Zorro" into a commercial failure.